fortran01/scrape-tpl/README.md

 # Toronto Public Library New Items Scraper

-A TypeScript application that monitors the Toronto Public Library RSS feed for new items and sends email notifications when changes are detected.
+A TypeScript application that monitors multiple Toronto Public Library RSS feeds for new items and sends email notifications when changes are detected.
 The application uses PostgreSQL for efficient data persistence and runs daily on various platforms with minimal database usage.

 ## Features

-- 🔍 Monitors TPL RSS feed for new items
+- 🔍 Monitors multiple TPL RSS feeds for new items
 - 📧 Sends beautifully formatted HTML emails with new items
 - 🆕 Shows summary of new and removed events
 - 📌 Highlights new events with badges
+- 🏢 Shows which branch each event is from
 - 🔄 Runs daily via scheduling (GitHub Actions, Fly.io, etc.)
 - 🗄️ PostgreSQL database for efficient data persistence
 - 🧹 Automatic data pruning to minimize database usage
+- ⚙️ Configurable feeds via JSON configuration file
 - 🚀 Containerized deployment
 - ⚡ Written in TypeScript for type safety